ProShares - UltraPro Short S&P500 (SPXU) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-ProShares - UltraPro Short S&P500 (SPXU) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $447.9M, listed on AMEX, carrying a beta of -2.75 to the broader market.
-ProShares UltraPro Short S&P500 seeks daily investment results, before fees and expenses, that correspond to three times the inverse (-3x) of the daily performance of the S&P 500. public since 2009-06-25.
+ProShares - UltraPro Short S&P500 (SPXU) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $469.0M, listed on AMEX, carrying a beta of -2.75 to the broader market.
+The ProShares UltraPro Short S&P500 (SPXU) aims to deliver daily investment performance that inversely correlates with the S&P 500 index, specifically targeting three times (-3x) the opposite of its day-to-day return. public since 2009-06-25.

 - Spot Price